browserengineering/book/book/invalidation.md

 But don't run your browser with these changes just yet!
 By reusing layout objects, we end up running `layout` multiple times on the same object.
-That's not how we intended the `layout` method to work, so it causes all sorts of weird behavior.
+That's not how `layout` is intended to work, and it causes all sorts of weird behavior.
+For example, after the `DocumentLayout` creates its child `BlockLayout`, it *appends* it to the `children`

-For example, after the `DocumentLayout` creates its child `BlockLayout`, it *appends* it to the `children` array:
+array:

 ``` {.python file=lab15}
 class DocumentLayout: